borislemke/microdose/readme.md

 # microdose
-A feather-light JavaScript API framework for Node, written 100% in TypeScript, built for micro-services.
+A feather-light JavaScript API framework for Node, written 100% in TypeScript, built for micro-services. `microdose` is microdosing for servers.

 This project is in it's early design stages.
 Things will break and the syntax is changing rapidly.
 Contributions to the project is highly encouraged and appreciated.